ibexa/documentation-developer/docs/tutorials/generic_field_type/1_implement_the_point2d_value_class.md

 !!! tip

-    According to the convention, the class representing Field Type value should be named `Value` and should be placed in the same namespace as the Type definition.
+    According to the convention, the class representing Field Type Value should be named `Value` and should be placed in the same namespace as the Type definition.

 The Point 2D Value class will contain: